RocketSoftware/rocket-mvbasic/docs/usage/GroupView.md

 In this example, two customized groups (SAMPLE, SAMPLE2) are added to the source code folder "PARENT/BP".

-Note that a file can only be placed into one group.
+**Note**: one file can only be placed into one group.
 This means that if you were to specify that a file be included in multiple different groups, it would only be added to the first specified group.

+### Multiple workspace folders support

+If there are multiple workspace folders, workspace folder names will be displayed in the group view, and group view configuration files for each workspace folders are separated.
+Please refer to **Exmaple 4** for more details.

 ### Examples